 - When a light bulb breaks, projected shards of glass may injure eyes or skin.

 - Store bulbs in box or case to prevent breakage.
 Keep out of reach of children or pets.

 - If you break a bulb, follow the Guidance for Cleaning Up Broken Fluorescent Light Bulbs.

 - See the MassDEP Fluorescent & Mercury-Added Light Bulbs web page.

 - For recycling and disposal options, Find Mercury Product Recycling Drop-Off Locations and see the list of Mercury Recycling Companies Serving Massachusetts.

 - Take to a municipal recycling center, if fluorescent bulbs are accepted.
-A state contract for bulb collection is available for municipalities and public sector agencies, number FAC26.
-For a copy of the award notice, see: Comm-PASS - The Commonwealth's Procurement Access & Solicitation System (If you are not familiar with how the system works, see the Comm-PASS Resource Center.)
+A state contract for bulb collection is available for municipalities and public sector agencies.
+For a copy of the award notice, visit the COMMBUYS Electronic Procurement System and search for contract number FAC26.

 - Save for the next household hazardous waste collection in your community, if accepted in your program.

 - Do not dispose of in the trash, especially if your community's solid waste goes to a combustion facility.